History and exam

 Poor denture hygiene may cause mucosal injury or infection via dentures.

-Frequently present in patients with HIV; 10% may have localized candidiasis.[8]
+Frequently present in patients with HIV; 10% may have localised candidiasis.[8]

 Seen in 25% of patients with trisomy 21.[15]

-Either as isolated xerostomia or as part of Sjogren syndrome.[11]
+Either as isolated xerostomia or as part of Sjogren's syndrome.[11]

-An eczematous dermatitis may appear on the cheek or chin, as in infective eczematoid reaction, or as a reaction to topical medications.
+An eczematous dermatitis may appear on the cheek or chin, as in infective eczematoid reaction, or as a reaction to topical medicines.

 More common in people with insulin-dependent diabetes.[19]